The engine that powers sustainable organisations

 The GRI Standards is one of the most commonly used sustainability reporting frameworks in the world.
 This article gives an introduction to the Standards, their structure, application, and usage.
 We also cover the seven key steps for reporting in accordance with the GRI Standards.

-GRI was formed to help organizations report their impacts transparently - a necessary component of a sustainable economy.
+GRI was formed to help organisations report their impacts transparently – a necessary component of a sustainable economy.
 The GRI sets the global standards for sustainability reporting through a comprehensive set of guidelines called the GRI Standards.

-The GRI Standards is a framework for sustainability reporting that covers the environmental, social, and governance (ESG) aspects of an organization’s footprint.
-It is comprised of three modules: the Universal Standards, Topic Standards, and Sector Standards, all freely accessible to the public.
-These standards are continually being developed and maintained in consultation with topic experts and the public.
-The multi-stakeholder process ensures technical rigor and subject-matter accuracy for all the reporting topics covered.
+The GRI Standards is a framework for sustainability reporting that covers the environmental, social, and governance (ESG) aspects of an organisation’s footprint.
+It consists of three modules: the Universal Standards, Topic Standards, and Sector Standards, all freely accessible to the public.

 The Standards have been significant in shaping sustainability reporting requirements and approaches.
 Its relevance to corporate sustainability has been a source of guidance for regulators and investors to benchmark a company’s sustainability performance.
 The GRI Standards have informed reporting legislation, with many national laws citing the GRI or building off it as a benchmark or reference framework.

 The GRI Sector Standards explore the material topics identified as most relevant to a particular industry.
 GRI is developing Sector Standards for 40 sectors with the highest impact.
 As these are released, descriptions of the industry and its impacts are provided.
-This can serve as a good starting point for reporting organizations to narrow down their list of material topics.
+This can serve as a good starting point for reporting organisations to narrow down their list of material topics.

 The GRI Topic Standards outline the disclosures for each material topic, covering the metrics and indicators that are either required or recommended.
-Organizations that wish to comply with the GRI Standards must at the minimum report the required disclosures.
+Organisations that wish to comply with the GRI Standards must at the minimum report the required disclosures.

 There are essentially seven steps for reporting in accordance with the GRI Standards: